This post may contain affiliate links. Please read my disclosure and privacy policy.

 almond flour cookies on baking sheet.

-They’re gluten-free.
-If you are cooking for someone who can’t eat grains or gluten, these cookies are the perfect alternative, without using multiple flours or gluten-free flour blends.
+If you cook for someone who can’t eat grains or gluten, these cookies are the perfect alternative without using multiple flours or gluten-free flour blends.

-You can make them in advance.
-If you’re like me and enjoy keeping a stash of cookie dough in your freezer, you’ll be happy to know that this cookie dough freezes just as well as the traditional version.
-Be sure to check out the tips below for baking these cookies from frozen, if you prefer a freshly baked cookie whenever you’re in the mood for one.
+If you’re like me and enjoy keeping a stash of cookie dough in your freezer, you’ll be happy to know that this version freezes just as well as the traditional version.
+Be sure to check out the tips below for baking these cookies from frozen if you prefer a freshly baked cookie whenever you’re in the mood for one.

 Ingredients You’ll Need